datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 For this, you need to

+- create a GitHub account, if you do not yet have one
 - create a repository for this dataset on GitHub,
 - configure this GitHub repository to be a :term:`sibling` of the ``midterm_project`` dataset,
 - and *publish* your dataset to GitHub.